apmcleod/harmonic-inference/README.md

 pip install -e .[dev]
 ```

-## Pre-trained Models

 ## Usage

 ### Data Creation
-For training the modules, h5 data files need to be created from the raw data.
+For training the modules, h5 data files must be created from the raw data.

 #### DCML Pre-processing
 From a DCML annotation corpus (e.g., any of those listed [here](https://github.com/DCMLab/dcml_corpora)), you must first create aggregated tsv data with the `aggregate_corpus_data.py` script: